-A review has been undertaken which indicates that no planning applications were approved contrary to the advice of NRW.
+Records indicate that no planning applications were approved contrary to the advice of NRW.

 Target achieved during this AMR.

 Develop ongoing training for Development Management Officers along with the potential for good practice notes.

 31 Monitoring Policy Target: No development will take place which affects the integrity of a designated site for nature conservation